application-research/estuary-playbook/README.md

 If you'll be able to reach those machines via DNS without specifically needing to add a domain name (to turn the hostnames into FQDNs, in other words), you're now ready to go.
 Otherwise, edit `inventory` to suit.

+## Configuration
+Edit `vars/estuary-settings.yml` and adjust any settings you need to adjust.

+Make sure any hostnames used in the configuration are reachable via ping or a similar tool.

 ## Usage
 Installing Estuary:
 * Run `ansible-playbook site.yml`